10 Things You Must Do As You Enter Your Cruise Cabin

 On some ships, they’re also called assembly stations, and they’re basically some areas where you have to go if there is an emergency on board.

-The location is usually written on your cruise card, and it’ll likely be written on the back of your cabin door too.
+The location is usually written on your cruise card, and it’ll likely be written on the back of your cabin door as well.